Man in Custody After Suspicious Vehicle Report at Supreme Court

 News from around the country and around the globe

-About 11 a.m., Capitol Police said they moved to remove the suspect from the car.
+About 11 a.m., Capitol Police said they moved to remove the man from the car, Bell said.

 Video showed a puff of smoke rise from the front of the SUV after a loud bang resounded near the Supreme Court and U.S. Capitol.